 When I started teaching four years ago, I was one of a handful of new teachers in a small school that experienced high teacher turnover.
-We new teachers had to figure it out as we went along but were lucky to have a handful of veteran teachers for support.
-I remember more experienced educators telling me that most teachers don’t really feel like they have it together until year three, and that year four is really when the magic happens.
+We new teachers had to figure it out as we went along, but we were lucky to have a handful of veteran teachers for support.
+I remember more experienced educators telling me that most teachers don’t really feel like they have it together until year three and that year four is really when the magic happens.

 Having now completed four years in the classroom, I can say that year four is amazing.
 But I can also say there are some things I wish veteran teachers had told me back in year one.